KILTprotocol/kilt-indexer/README.md

 # KILT Indexer

-This project builds a customized database with information from the **[KILT Blockchain](https://www.kilt.io/)** , leveraging the robust capabilities of [SubQuery](https://subquery.network) as its backbone.
+This KILT Indexer project builds a customized database with information from the **[KILT Blockchain](https://www.kilt.io/)** , leveraging the robust capabilities of [SubQuery](https://subquery.network) as its backbone.
-We tailor the generic framework provided by SubQuery for **collecting, processing, and storing data from chain node interaction**s.
+This Indexer tailors the generic framework provided by SubQuery for **collecting, processing, and storing data from chain node interaction**s.
 The processed data is made available for customers to query via a website or HTTP requests.

 The majority of the information collected focuses on **Identity solutions** rather than transactions.